 Impaired waters monitoring is performed annually at the facility as listed in Section 4.7 of this SWPPP.
 The pollutants monitored can change yearly based on the requirements of the MSGP.
-The table in Section 4.7 lists the current year monitoring requirements and standards.
+The table in Section 4.7 lists the current year (2021) monitoring requirements, constituents and regulatory standards.
+Refer to Section 4.7 for specific actions that are taken when a water quality standard is exceeded.